 |Cameron Highlanders march past the Pyramids, 9 December 1940.|

 The British advanced troops, after assembling in their jump-off points at 01:00, commence a diversionary artillery barrage from the east against the southernmost Nibeiwa encampment at 05:00.
-This plays into Italian preconceptions of from where an attack must arise - the East - and their defenses all point in that direction.
+This plays into Italian preconceptions of where an attack must arise - the East - and their defenses all point in that direction.
 At 07:15, the main artillery barrage commences.
-Shortly afterwards, the 11th Indian Infantry Brigade jumps off against Nibeiwa from the northwest and swarms the Italians from the rear.
-The British occupy the camp by 08:30, killing 818 Italians (including commander General Pietro Maletti of the Maletti Group), wounding 1338 and taking 2,000 prisoner.
+Shortly afterward, the 11th Indian Infantry Brigade jumps off against Nibeiwa from the northwest and swarms the Italians from the rear.
+The British occupy the camp by 08:30, killing 818 Italians (including commander General Pietro Maletti of the Maletti Group), wounding 1338 and taking 2,000 prisoners.
 Maletti personally mans a machine gun against a British tank, which cuts him down.

 At 13:50, the British attack another encampment just to the north known as Tummar West.
 This camp holds out until 16:00, but the result is basically as same as in the morning attack: 1351 Italians killed, 840 wounded, and numerous prisoners.
 The surviving Italians either surrender or engage in wild flight north to the coast.

 The Selby Force (1800 men under Brigadier A. R. Selby) moves forward to surround the remaining Italians at Maktila, but, in the best news of the day for Mussolini, the defenders there manage to escape.
 They don't get very far, however.
 By nightfall, the fleeing Italians are backed against the sea near Sidi Barrani with nowhere else to run.
 The Royal Navy controls the seas, so the Italians have no escape, though they hold out through the night.
 Basically, their position becomes an armed prison camp.